-The Northern Brisbane Ranges Circuit is a 19.5km, grade 3 hike located in the Brisbane Ranges National Park, Victoria.
-The hike should take around 6 hrs to complete.
+The Northern Brisbane Ranges Circuit is a 19.5km, grade 3 hike in the Brisbane Ranges National Park, Victoria.
+This hike typically takes 6 hours to complete.

-The Northern Brisbane Ranges Circuit commences at the Sapling Gully Picnic Area in the northern reaches of the Brisbane Ranges National Park.
-This walk follows a combination of management tracks, walking trails and animal tracks as it winds it way around the many gullies and spurs of the northern end of the range.
-You may find evidence of gold mining history.
-I have found a few old bottles and broken plates scattered around some areas but they are few and far between.
+The Northern Brisbane Ranges Circuit commences at Sapling Gully Picnic Area in the northern section of the Brisbane Ranges National Park.
+This 19.5 kilometre, grade 3 hike typically takes approximately six hours to complete.
+The route follows a combination of management tracks, walking trails, and animal paths as it traverses the numerous gullies and spurs of the range's northern end.

 Camping - Boar Gully Campgound